jasur-ahmadov/jasur-ahmadov/README.md

 </p>

-I am a software developer, growing software engineer :)
+I am a growing software engineer :)

 Hungry to learn new technologies, improve technical skills and apply them in software development.